 Within five years of opening, Radford began offering four-year programs.
 In 1921, the first bachelor’s degrees were awarded.
-The normal school became Radford State Teacher’s College in 1924.
+The Normal School became Radford State Teacher’s College in 1924.
 This status paved the way to offer four-year programs in any field.

 At Radford, students were involved in debate, athletics, journalism, music and drama.
 The campus community worked to improve and preserve the grounds.
 Students grew hollyhocks and irises and planted trees to commemorate special occasions.
-McConnell, his staff and students experienced the lean times of World War I and the high-spirited Roaring Twenties, when women gained the right to vote and sought new independence.
+McConnell, along with his staff and students, experienced the lean times of World War I and the high-spirited Roaring Twenties, when women gained the right to vote and sought new independence.
 They also experienced the Great Depression of the 1930s.
 Even in difficult times, enrollment, programs and facilities grew.
 The John Preston McConnell Library opened in 1932, in the midst of the Depression.
 Students carried books from the old library in the Administration Building to the new, 200,000-volume-capacity facility.

 McConnell took personal interest in each student’s success.
 When a student could not afford to pay for college, he worked with community members and businesses to help.
 This legacy was repeated by his successor, David Wilbur Peters, and Peters’ successor, Charles Knox Martin Jr.